Falling Stars (video game)

-Falling Stars is a role-playing video game developed and published by Agetec in North America.
+Falling Stars is a role-playing video game developed and published by Ivolgamus in Europe, and published by Agetec in North America.
 It was released on August 24, 2007 in Europe for Microsoft Windows and the PlayStation 2 and on August 26, 2008 in the United States for the PlayStation 2.
 The game is aimed at young children and was released with a price point lower than most PS2 games.

 Gameplay

 In Falling Stars, players control Luna, a young girl who lives in the peaceful land of Dazzleon.
 Luna's uncle, Matt, discovers a curious mine and decides to take up residence in Dazzleon to investigate.
 The mine slowly takes over Matt's mind and he begins to perform evil experiments.
 Eventually, Matt turns on his pets, changing them all into evil monsters.
 Realizing her uncle's madness, Luna sets out to save him and prevent the world from suffering dire consequences.

 Combat

 Monsters are unleashed upon Dazzleon.
 The player cannot fight until they've obtained their pet, Komi.
 Battles require input to progress.
 When Komi's time bar fills, he can attack.
 When the monster's time bar fills, Komi can defend.
 The strength of the attack depends on the strength of the defense.
 If the two match, less damage is done.

 Monsters have attack patterns players can learn and use to compensate.

 For example, the Red Dog will begin his attack pattern with either Red (strong) or Yellow (fast).
 In either case (Red or Yellow), the pattern will follow as Yel, Red, Yel, Red, Yel, White.
 Since the Red Dog's pattern ends with White (mega), it's easy to tell when a new pattern is beginning.

 The player can heal Komi with magic or the more effective Health Potions when Luna's time bar fills.
 Luna's time bar can be rushed by rotating the RAS (right analog stick).

 Komi's stats can be boosted through equipped accessories, special items, and experience.
 Enough experience gains Komi bonus training points for use in Luna's home.